gautamdudeja90/gomsieeeee/README.md

 - 🌱 I’m currently learning Machine Learning
 - 👯 I’m looking to collaborate on Neural Networks
 - 🤔 I’m looking for help with Data Analytics
-- 💬 Ask me about Calclus
+- 💬 Ask me about Calculus
-- 📫 How to reach me: gdudeja6@gatech.edu
+- 📫 How to reach me: gautam.dudeja@gatech.edu
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->